 You can access the same support in Polish or Welsh via the same number – 0300 100 0212 – press 1 for support in Welsh or 2 for support in Polish.
 Call 0300 456 2421 for support in Bengali and Sylheti.

-Feeding when out and about and going back to work.
-Please see information Getting out and about while breastfeeding | Parent Club and Breastfeeding and returning to work | Parent Club.
+For Information about feeding when out and about continuing to breastfeed if going back to work, please go to Getting out and about while breastfeeding | Parent Club and Breastfeeding and returning to work | Parent Club.
 There is also a helpful leaflet below with more tips and information.

 General information and support for families

-The Parent Club website has lots of excellent information on a range of topics for families.
+The Parent Club website has lots of excellent information on a range of topics for families

-Global Health Media.
-Have a range of videos for Breastfeeding English Language Videos – Global Health Media Project.
+Provides a range of videos for Breastfeeding English Language Videos – Global Health Media Project.
 These can be watched in English and also selected to be watched in a range of other languages.

 Ready Steady Baby Your guide to pregnancy, labour and birth and early parenthood up to 8 weeks.

-Unicef have a range of useful resources for parents on infant feeding and relationship building, as well as information on overcoming common breastfeeding challenges.
+UNICEF have a range of useful resources for parents on infant feeding and relationship building, as well as information on overcoming common breastfeeding challenges.
 Printable resources in other languages are available.

 First Steps Nutrition Trust is an independent public health nutrition charity that provides information and resources to support eating well from pre-conception to five years.

-Best Start Foods Benefit: Pregnant women and families who have children aged up to three years old on low income might be entitled to Best Start Grant and Best Start Foods – mygov.scot benefits.
+Pregnant women and families who have children aged up to three years old on low income might be entitled to Best Start Grant and Best Start Foods – mygov.scot benefits.
 There are also a range of other benefits families may be able to access Children and family – mygov.scot.

 Please speak to your Midwife, Health Visitor or Family Nurse if you are worried about money.